-Ben is working for Bruegel as a Consultant in the field of Energy and Climate Policy.
+Ben is working for Bruegel as an Affiliate fellow in the field of Energy and Climate Policy.
 His work involves data-driven analysis to critique and inform European public policy, specifically in the area of the energy sector and its decarbonisation.
 Recent work has focussed on the implications of the ongoing energy crisis and policy options for responding.
 Other topics of interest include tools for stimulating industrial decarbonisation and the implications for new economic geography from the advent of new energy systems, particularly from hydrogen.

 He studied his MSc in Economic Policy at Utrecht University, completing a thesis investigating the economic effects of carbon taxation in British Colombia.
 Previously, he studied his BSc Economics at the University of Warwick, with one year spent studying at the University of Monash, Melbourne.